kulichkoff/serverless-env-generator/README.md

 ```

 # Contribute
-Anyone is more than welcome to contribute to the serverless-env-generator plugin.
+Anyone is more than welcome to contribute to the @redtea/serverless-env-generator plugin.
 Here just a few things to consider when doing so:

 - this project uses yarn as a package manager
 - make sure to pass all tests (run *yarn test*)
-- you can add your local *serverless-env-generator* version to other projects: yarn add --dev file:/../serverless-env-generator
+- you can add your local *@redtea/serverless-env-generator* version to other projects: yarn add --dev file:/../serverless-env-generator

 # License & Credits